Welcome to the Mechanical Engineering Program

 Engineering has had a proud record of significant contributions at The Citadel since its inception in 1842.
 The Civil and Environmental Engineering Department was established in 1912 and became accredited in 1936.
 Upon review of the history of The Citadel, civil and military engineering was a cornerstone course for all senior cadets in 1842.
 The Electrical and Computer Engineering Department was established in 1941 and became accredited in 1976.
 We have now proudly added mechanical engineering to our slate of influential engineering programs.
 We will apply for accreditation of the mechanical engineering program as soon as we have our first graduate – we are estimating in May 2016.
 Once accreditation is awarded, it is retroactive to the previous two graduating classes.
 The student chapter of the American Society of Mechanical Engineers (ASME) was established in 2015.We will continue to establish student chapters of Mechanical Engineering organizations as student interest grows during the 2015-2016 academic year.

-I invite you to learn more about us through the rest of the program website to see in greater detail the exciting activities associated with Citadel Engineering.
+I invite you to learn more about us through the rest of the department website to see in greater detail the exciting activities associated with Citadel Engineering.
 If you are interested in attending The Citadel as a cadet or entering our evening undergraduate programs, I invite you to contact me, explore the rest of the website, and/or visit the Admissions Department to gather more information.

 You can reach me at: